 Since then, I've helped thousands upon thousands of soapmakers build businesses they love, creating their own wealth and freedom, and blowing their minds with fundamental mentality changes honoring their self-worth.

 I've gotten my hands dirty with one-on-one work, getting up close and personal with individual members of our community and enabling MASSIVE shifts in their businesses.
 That work has been responsible for life-changing moves for some of our clients, and I have been so proud to know that I'm doing exactly what I set out to do - help create success for other soapmakers.

-I’ve created an expansive, supportive, and affordable membership program that offers live coaching, personal accountability, and tons of educational resources to hundreds of soapmakers on a daily basis.
-Within our Next Level Tribe, I’m able to show up for every member at the level that they need – whether it’s one-on-one with a question posted in our secret Facebook group or in a mastermind setting during our monthly live classes or completely hands-off through recorded or downloadable content.
+I've created an expansive, supportive, and affordable membership program that offers live coaching, personal accountability, and tons of educational resources to hundreds of soapmakers on a daily basis.
+Within our Next Level, I'm able to show up for every member at the level that they need - whether it's one-on-one with a question posted in our secret Facebook group or in a mastermind setting during our monthly live classes or completely hands-off through recorded or downloadable content.

 I've meticulously poured everything I know about starting a soap business into our flagship program, Soapmaker to Moneymaker.
 Over two hundred soapmakers have enrolled in the program and followed the most detailed and easy-to-follow roadmap to soap business success in existence.
 Starting a profitable soap company couldn't be any easier or cheaper than snagging a seat in S2M.

 And with all these amazing things we've created at Modern Soapmaking?